benduran/lets-version/README.md

                           gregate of changes          [boolean] [default: false]
-      --noChangelog       If true, will not write CHANGELOG.md updates for each package that has changed    [boolean] [default: false] --noCommit          If true, will modify all required files but leave them uncommitted after all operations have completed.
+      --noChangelog       If true, will not write CHANGELOG.md updates for each package that has changed    [boolean] [default: false] --changelogDependencies
+                          If true, changelog will include information about the changes in the dependencies of a package that is being bumped                  [boolean] [default: false]
+      --noCommit          If true, will modify all required files but leave them uncommitted after all operations have completed.
 This will also prevent a git push from occurring